bitnami/charts/bitnami/orangehrm/README.md

 ## Introduction

 This chart bootstraps a [OrangeHRM](https://github.com/bitnami/bitnami-docker-orangehrm) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+OrangeHRM is a widely-used feature-rich system, intuitive and provides an essential HR management platform along with free documentation and access to a broad community of users.

 It also packages the [Bitnami MariaDB chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb) which is required for bootstrapping a MariaDB deployment for the database requirements of the OrangeHRM application.